NadeenAhmad/neon-gpt-extended/README.md

   - **`neon_gpt_ontology_generation.py`**: This script is responsible for generating ontologies using NeOn-GPT methodology.
   - **`validate_fix_ontology_syntax.py`**: This script deals with validating and fixing the syntax of an ontology.
 It checks for syntactic errors in RDF/OWL files and attempts to repair or reformat the ontology to ensure it adheres to the correct syntax rules using LLM-based correction introduced in the NeOn-GPT methodology.
   - **`validate_fix_ontology_consistency.py`**: This script is used to validate the consistency of an ontology.
 This script ensures compatibility with OWL standards.
 It interacts with reasoners like HermiT and the ROBOT tool to verify logical coherence and consistency in the ontology.
 If any inconsistencies are found, the script attempts to automatically correct them using an LLM-based approach introduced in the NeOn-GPT methodology.
+  -   - **`validate_fix_ontology_pitfall.py`**: This script is responsible for detecting and correcting critical ontology modelling pitfalls identified by the OOPS!
+(Ontology Pitfall Scanner!) framework.
+It automatically analyzes the generated ontology against common ontology design anti-patterns (e.g., missing domain/range axioms, misuse of equivalence or disjointness, hierarchy anomalies, and incomplete class descriptions).
+For each detected pitfall, the script formulates targeted corrective prompts and leverages an LLM to propose refined OWL axioms that resolve the issue while preserving the intended semantics.
+The corrected axioms are then reintegrated into the ontology, enabling an iterative refinement loop that improves modelling quality beyond syntactic validity and logical consistency.
 - **`results/`**:
   - **`gpt-4o-ontologies/`**: Ontologies generated using GPT-4o across multiple domains, including environmental microbiology (AquaDiva), cheminformatics, urban infrastructure (SewerNet), and viticulture (wine).
   - **`mistral-ontologies/`**: Ontologies generated using Mistral across multiple domains, including environmental microbiology (AquaDiva), cheminformatics, urban infrastructure (SewerNet), and viticulture (wine).